Your Dog Is Losing It on the Leash. Here's Why.

 1. Rule out Medical Issues

-Sometimes Reactivity can be linked to pain or discomfort.
+In some cases, sudden leash reactivity in dogs can be linked to pain or discomfort.
 A vet check-up can help ensure there’s no underlying health problem contributing to the behavior.
 Think about it, if you’re in pain, automatically your capacity to tolerate things that scare you or bother you reduces.
-Its the same with our dogs
+Its the same with our dogs.

 1. Consult a Professional: